-The TCO has confirmed with Transurban that these matters must be resolved by Transurban as a matter of urgency.
-That is, within weeks not months as these arrangements could, if not done expeditiously, cause an increase in the time taken for these disputes to be resolved for consumers.
+The TCO has confirmed with Transurban that these preliminary matters must be resolved by Transurban as a matter of urgency.

 The TCO has indicated to Transurban that, subject to exceptional circumstances, he would expect this to be done within a 2-week period.
 Some of these matters in the latter category will come back to the TCO for resolution, However, once again it is especially important here, in these cases, for Transurban to seek to resolve these claims as a matter of urgency.